 What does a Financial Planning And Analysis Manager do?

-They are typically responsible for creating and overseeing budgets, long-term financial plans, financial analyses and financial predictions for a financial organisation or team.
+They are typically responsible for creating and overseeing budgets, long-term financial plans, financial analyses and financial predictions for a financial organization or team.
 Employees in this role are frequently needed to have an MBA or a degree in accounting or finance, and they are occasionally required to be certified accountants.

 Career Paths in Finance